Ryan Lott

-Ryan Lott (born 1979) is an American musician.
-He founded the band Son Lux which has released five albums and four EPs.
-The band's most recent album Brighter Wounds appeared in February 2018, the preceding album Remedy appeared in May 2017.
+Ryan Lott (born January 24, 1979) is an American musician.
+He is the only founding member of the experimental trio Son Lux.
 He is also a member of Sisyphus and has scored the soundtracks for a number of films, most notably Everything Everywhere All at Once (2022), Mean Dreams (2017), Paper Towns (2015), and The Disappearance of Eleanor Rigby (2013).
 In 2020, Lott composed the soundtrack for the adventure game Tell Me Why.
-In 2022, Ryan released a course on designing sample-based instruments with online music school Soundfly.
+In 2022, he released a course on designing sample-based instruments with online music school Soundfly.